 Kindness trumps everything.
 Kind people are magnets for all of the good things in life

 – Tom Giaquinto

 1. Let people know when you appreciate them

-All too often we can be shy or awkward about letting people know when we appreciate them.
+All too often we can be shy dating or awkward about letting people know when we appreciate them.
 Earnestness makes us feel vulnerable, and so we keep quiet.
 Yet, if we get complimented it can lift us up with lasting warmth.
 It’s a wonderful feeling – and it’s worth sharing.
 Therefore, the kind thing to do is to fight those feelings of vulnerability and spread the joy that comes from being complimented.
 As long as it comes from a genuine place rather than a rote list, you’ll be changing the recipient’s day for the better.
 And, on the flipside, if someone compliments you, don’t demur.
 Just say thank-you.
 Accept their kindness.

 2. Listen well

 Another way to be kind to others is to listen to them when they talk.
 We’re talking true listening here, the kind that is not as easy as you might think!
 Real listening is a giving act, and it takes a lot of energy and compassion to really listen well.
 Don’t check your phone, don’t fidget, don’t start planning on how to respond with a story of your own.
 Instead, try to listen with kindness by really hearing what the person is saying.
 Lean forward, ask insightful questions and, most importantly, let them finish their train of thought before offering input.
 Show them that you really see them and hear what they have to say.